opentx/opentx-taranis-manual/companion-introduction.md

 This is only required the first time you flash your radio on a given computer.
 If already done you can skip this section.
 * Download the Zadig utility for your operating system from its homepage: http://zadig.akeo.ie/
 * Run it as Administrator (Right-click and select the relevant entry).
-* In the big dropdown, you should find an entry named "STM32 BOOTLOADER".
+* In the big dropdown, you should find an entry named either "STM32 BOOTLOADER" or "STM Device in DFU mode".
 Select it, and click the "Install Driver" button.
+* If you do not have one of those entries, choose Options -> List All Devices, and it should now appear in the list.
+Select it, and click the "Replace Driver" button.
+DO NOT do it for anything else than those 2 possibilities.
+If you see "FrSky Taranis Bootloader" you have connected your radio with power on instead of power off, and overwriting the driver with Zadig would render the SD card and models/settings inaccessible.

 ![](images/companion-zadig-1.png)

-* If you do not have that entry, choose Options -> List All Devices, and it should now appear in the list.
-Select that entry, and click the "Replace Driver" button.

 ![](images/companion-zadig-2.png)